OctopusDeploy/blog/blog/2017-11/installing-jenkins-from-scratch.md

 ## Installing Additional Plugins

-We'll need some additional plugins to allows us to build a Maven project and deploy it with Octopus.
+We'll need some additional plugins to allow us to build a Maven project and deploy it with Octopus.

 Click {{Manage Jenkins>Manage}} Plugins.